 Yvonne van Wyk

 The legal requirements when buying a house in South Africa cover the documents and certificates that must be in place before transfer can proceed.
-These include compliance certificates for electrical, gas, and water installations, a valid title deed confirming ownership and recording any servitudes, and a zoning certificate showing the property's lawful use.
+They include compliance certificates for electrical, gas, and water installations, a valid title deed confirming ownership and recording any servitudes, and a zoning certificate showing the property's lawful use.
 Together they confirm that what you're buying is safe, legally yours, and free of undisclosed rights held by others.
-They're mandatory parts of the complete home buying process in South Africa, not optional extras.
+They're mandatory, not optional extras.

 Key takeaways